-Farrell joins a magical cast that already includes Eddie Redmayne as the movie's hero Newt Scamander and Katherine Waterston.
+Farrell joins a magical cast that includes Eddie Redmayne as the movie's hero, Newt Scamander, and Katherine Waterston.

 The movie, the first installment of a planned trilogy, is based on a fake textbook dreamed up by J.K.
 Rowling.

-Inspired by a Hogwarts textbook title of the same name, written by the fictional Scamander, the story is billed by Rowling as "neither a prequel nor a sequel to the Harry Potter series, but an extension of the wizarding world."
+Inspired by a Hogwarts textbook title of the same name, written by the fictional Scamander, Rowling bills the story as "neither a prequel nor a sequel to the Harry Potter series, but an extension of the wizarding world."